 Parisian French bakery-like,

 sweet reflective beauty.

-Here are recent photos (taken 4 years after installation) of our quartz countertops with Viatera Minuet (backsplash is polished venatino marble mosaic by Allen+Roth).
+Here are recent photos of our quartz countertops with Viatera Minuet (backsplash is polished venatino marble mosaic by Allen+Roth).

 LG named this quartz Minuet because of its harmonious perfection of tones, reminiscent of the marriage of notes in a minuet, and it does sing in here.